North Carolina Debt Relief Programs in 2025

 How It Works

-To begin the process, you’ll start paying into a savings account to prepare a lump sum for debt repayment.
+To begin the process, you’ll start saving in a dedicated account to build a lump sum for debt repayment.
+Once a creditor agrees to a repayment plan, the debt settlement organization uses the funds to pay off your debt.

 Pros